IanBotashev/Computer/README.md

 No operation, do nothing for 1 clock cycle.

 #### Load A
 000001
 LDA {memory address}
 Loads a memory address from ram into the A register

 #### Store/Stash A
 000010
 STA {memory address}
 Store the value of the A register into the RAM in the specified address

 #### Load Literal A
 000011
 LLA {value}
 Loads a literal value (Max 10 bits) into the A Register

 #### Load B
 000100
 LDB {memory address}
 Loads a memory address from ram into the B register

-#### Store/Stash A
+#### Store/Stash B
 000101
 STB {memory address}
 Store the value of the B register into the RAM in the specified address

-#### Load Literal A
+#### Load Literal B
 000110
 LLB {value}
 Loads a literal value (Max 10 bits) into the B Register

+#### Halt
+000111
+HLT
+Stops the clock.
+Manual pulsing is still possible.

+#### Add
+000111
+ADD {memory address}
+Add a number from RAM with Register A, and return the result into the A Register